joemcgirr/joemcgirr.github.io/_pages/about.md

-I’m a bioinformatics scientist specializing in evolution and population biology.
-I have a Ph.D. in biology from the University of North Carolina and I am currently a postdoctoral researcher in the [Whitehead lab](https://whiteheadresearch.wordpress.com/) at UC Davis.
-My projects combine evolutionary theory with next generation sequencing data to answer questions at the intersection of basic and applied research.
-For more about my interests, check out [Research](https://joemcgirr.github.io/research/) and [Publications](https://joemcgirr.github.io/publications/)
+I’m a bioinformatics scientist specializing in genetics and population biology.
+I research copy number variation in the human genome and develop genotyping products at Thermo Fisher Scientific.
+Before joining industry, I was a postdoctoral researcher in the [Whitehead Lab](https://whiteheadresearch.wordpress.com/) at the University of California Davis affiliated with the Center for Population Biology.
+I received my PhD in biology from the University of North Carolina Chapel Hill as a member of the [Martin Lab](http://ib.berkeley.edu/labs/martin/).
+For more about my interests, check out [Publications](https://joemcgirr.github.io/publications/)